Scottish Women's Hospitals for Foreign Service

 The Scottish Women's Hospitals for Foreign Services (SWH) was founded in 1914.
-It was led by Dr. Elsie Inglis and provided nurses, doctors, ambulance drivers, cooks and orderlies.
+It was led by Dr Elsie Inglis and provided nurses, doctors, ambulance drivers, cooks and orderlies.
 By the end of World War I, 14 medical units had been outfitted and sent to serve in Corsica, France, Malta, Romania, Russia, Salonika and Serbia.

 Beginnings

 At the outset of the war, Dr Elsie Inglis was secretary for the Scottish Federation of Women Suffrage Societies, affiliated with the National Union of Women's Suffrage Societies (NUWSS) headed by Millicent Garrett Fawcett.
 The SWH was spearheaded by Dr Inglis, as part of a wider suffrage effort from the Scottish Federation of the National Union of Women's Suffrage Societies and funded by private donations, fundraising of local societies, the National Union of Women's Suffrage Societies and the American Red Cross.

 Fawcett wished to include "Women's Suffrage" in the name, but Inglis opposed this on the grounds that "suffrage" had controversial political connotations based on the example of those who advocated civil disobedience such as Emmeline Pankhurst.
 While not all volunteers supported the suffrage movement, the letters "NUWSS" appeared on SWH letterhead and many of their vehicles, and the French press often referred to their facilities as "Hospital of the Scottish Suffragists", and the NUWSS provided financial support.

 Initial fundraising was highly successful after Fawcett invited Inglis to speak in London, and by the end of August 1914 they had raised more than £5,000.
 Established shortly after the outbreak of World War I as voluntary all-women units, the Scottish Women's Hospitals offered opportunities for medical women who were prohibited from entry into the Royal Army Medical Corps.

 The headquarters were in Edinburgh throughout the war, and there were also committees in Glasgow and London, working closely with the London office of the Croix Rouge Francaise (French Red Cross).

-Dr. Alice Hutchison was the first doctor of SWH sent to France to establish the first hospital.
+Dr Alice Hutchison was the first doctor of SWH sent to France to establish the first hospital.
 She initially placed it in Boulogne.
 While searching for a building for a hospital, a typhoid epidemic broke out amongst Belgian refugees in Calais.
 She, along with another doctor and ten nurses, treated the patients.
 She was noted for having the lowest rate of deaths of typhoid in her hospital.

 In December 1914, a hospital was established with 200-beds at Royaumont Abbey, known as Scottish Women's Hospital at Royaumont, officially called Hôpital Auxiliaire 301.
-The initial staff included Inglis, Alice Hutchison, Ishobel Ross, Cicely Hamilton, Marian & Hope Gamwell and their mother, and Katherine Harley.
+The initial staff included Inglis, Alice Hutchison, Ishobel Ross, Cicely Hamilton, Marian Gamwell, and Katherine Harley.
 The Scottish Women's Hospitals serviced 14 medical units across mainland France and Corsica, Malta, Romania, Russia, Salonika and Serbia.
 In April 1915, Dr Inglis was head of a unit based in Serbia.
 Within seven months of mobilising, the SWH were servicing 1,000 beds with 250 staff which included 19 female doctors.